Guaraní people: History, myth and legend

 Guarani incised ceramics bowls, Museum Farroupilha, in Triunfo.

 Early Guarani villages often consisted of communal houses (malocas, or ocas), with each house housing several families under the leadership of a chief.
 Communities were united by common interest and language, and tended to form tribal groups by dialect.
 It is estimated that the Guarani numbered some 400,000 people when they were first encountered by Europeans.
 At that time, they were sedentary and agricultural, subsisting largely on manioc, maize, wild game, and honey.

 Polygamy was practiced.
 Cannibalism was practiced on captives.

 Equally little is known about early Guarani society and beliefs.
 They practiced a form of animistic pantheism, much of which has survived in the form of folklore and numerous myths.
 According to the Jesuit missionary Martin Dobrizhoffer, they practiced cannibalism at one point, perhaps as a funerary ritual, but later disposed of the dead in large jars placed inverted on the ground.
 Guarani mythology is still widespread in rural Paraguay.

-Much Guarani myth and legend were compiled by the Universidad Nacional de Misiones in northern Argentina and published as Myths and Legends: A Journey around the Guarani Lands, Anthology in 1870 (translated into the English language in 1906).
+Guarani myths and legends were compiled by the Universidad Nacional de Misiones in northern Argentina and published as Myths and Legends: A Journey around the Guarani Lands, Anthology in 1870 (translated into the English language in 1906).
 Guarani myth and legend can roughly be divided into the following broad categories: